mohitkkr/Mohit/README.md

 1. Summer Internship at Rajiv Gandhi Thermal Power Plant,Hisar
 2. Summer Internship at  Thermal Power Plant,Panipat

+## Extra-Curricular
+---
+1.Volunteer work of campaigning for using gender neutral language in NIT Kurukshetra via Equall society.

 # Projects
 ---
 **To know in detail about projects and see the codes behind them please visit my github account(link given below)**